I2C API

 Parameters:

-address: I2C device address.register: Register address to read from.len: Number of bytes to read.timeout: Optional timeout in milliseconds.
+address: I2C device address.registerOrBytes: Register selector to write before reading.
+This can be a single numeric byte such as0xF7or a Lua string when the device needs a multi-byte register address.len: Number of bytes to read.timeout: Optional timeout in milliseconds.
 Default is500.

 Returns the data as a Lua string on success, otherwise nil, error.